mlpack/blog/content/blog/KartikGsocSummary.md

-Some of my time went on to make this one year old PR live and working again.
-I made more than 270 indentation fixes and other code optimization and style fixes that does not get caught by the cppCheck bot.
+Some of my time went on to make this one-year-old PR live and working again.
+I made more than 270 indentation fixes and other code optimization and style fixes that do not get caught by the cppCheck bot.
 A tutorial for documentation is also under process.
 I was able to find some errors which created some critical changes in evolution.
-Also changes are under testing and debugging for now.
+Also, changes are under testing and debugging for now.

 ## Future work
 My future work is to complete NEAT till it gets merged successfully.
 Looking at the work done by Bang Lui the code is worth fixing and pushing to the codebase.
-For hyperNEAT which is a small extention to NEAT a new PR will follow which is not a major task.
+For hyperNEAT which is a small extension to NEAT, a new PR will follow which is not a major task.

-I loved the idea of adding [gaussian process implementation](https://github.com/mlpack/mlpack/issues/851) to MLPack in one of the issues.
+I loved the idea of adding [Gaussian process implementation](https://github.com/mlpack/mlpack/issues/851) to MLPack in one of the issues.
 I would love to contribute for this later.

 ## Conclusion
 I would like to thank MLPack for giving me a chance to contribute to this beautiful library.
 I have a very different perspective for open source now.
-A big thanks to my mentor Marcus Edel for tolerating me.
-There were multiple times i asked for his help and he always responded in no time and with a lot of patience.
-Also the detailed code review and improvements that he suggested were unmatched and clearly ensure that good quality code gets in the main codebase.
+Big thanks to my mentor Marcus Edel for tolerating me.
+There were multiple times I asked for his help and he always responded in no time and with a lot of patience.
+Also, the detailed code review and improvements that he suggested were unmatched and clearly ensure that good quality code gets in the main codebase.
 Thanks to Ryan for the code review and final edits.
 Lastly Google for encouraging open source contribution.
 Looking forward to more contributions from my side and becoming a better engineer.